elegantchaos/Builder/README.md

 ### Package.swift

-This prototype makes no changes to the `Package.swift` format.
+This prototype is an overlay on `spm`, so makes no changes to the `Package.swift` format.
 Because of this, the configuration and tool targets are just listed in the manifest along with the targets from the package that we're building.

-This is potentially confusing, so an improvement to the design might be to change the DSL slightly to allow the special targets to be listed explicitly, like so:
+This is potentially confusing, a properly integrated implementation might change the DSL slightly to allow the special targets to be listed explicitly, like so:

 ```swift